How to Support a Patient with a New Cancer Diagnosis

 With this inundation of cancer – 4 new cases and one death each minute in the U.S. alone- nurses need to be prepared to help their patients cope with a new cancer diagnosis (3).

-This course is designed to walk nurses through the basics of cancer, the impact of the diagnosis on a patient, and resources for the patient and the nurse’s future reference.
+This course is designed to help nurses understand the basics of cancer, the impact of a diagnosis on a patient, and resources for the patient and the nurse’s future reference.

 Cancer Today

 What is cancer?
-Simply put, cancer is the growing and dividing of abnormal cells without control (6).
+Cancer is the growth and division of abnormal cells without control (6).
 These cells can infiltrate tissues and organs, even traveling throughout the body via the circulatory or lymphatic system; this process is called metastasis (2,6).
 Metastases are often the cause of death for cancer patients (2).

 Ask yourself...